taloc/Data_lake_AWS/README.md

 ### This one contains the user log:
 Log data: s3://udacity-dend/log_data

 Each file is in JSON format and contains metadata about a song and the artist of that song.
 The files are partitioned by the first three letters of each song's track ID.
-For example, here are filepaths to two files in this dataset.
+For example, here are filepaths to two files in this dataset:
 `song_data/A/B/C/TRABCEI128F424C983.json`
 `song_data/A/A/B/TRAABJL12903CDCF1A.json`

+Below is an example of what a single song file, TRAABJL12903CDCF1A.json, looks like:
+`{"num_songs": 1, "artist_id": "ARJIE2Y1187B994AB7", "artist_latitude": null, "artist_longitude": null, "artist_location": "", "artist_name": "Line Renaud", "song_id": "SOUPIRU12A6D4FA1E1", "title": "Der Kleine Dompfaff", "duration": 152.92036, "year": 0}`

 ## Requirements: